mwmacmahon/experimentdataanalysis/README.txt

     filters of selected dataseries are used.

 2.
-add proper axes labels to databrowser
+add proper axes labels to databrowser 2D view. without crashing.

 3.
 fix data label parsing for 1D scan files (done?)